SupeRuier/awesome-active-learning/subfields/AL_combinations.md

 - [Deep Active Learning for Joint Classification & Segmentation with Weak Annotator [2020]](https://arxiv.org/pdf/2010.04889.pdf): Leverage the unlabeled images to improve model accuracy with less oracle-annotation.
 AL for segmentation of images selected for pixel-level annotation.
 - [Difficulty-aware Active Learning for Semantic Segmentation [2020]](https://arxiv.org/pdf/2010.08705.pdf)
 - Embodied Visual Active Learning for Semantic Segmentation [2020]
-- Active Learning with Bayesian UNet for Efﬁcient Semantic Image Segmentation [Journal of Imaging]
+- Active Learning with Bayesian UNet for Efficient Semantic Image Segmentation [Journal of Imaging]
 - Active Image Segmentation Propagation [2016, CVPR]
 - [Reinforced active learning for image segmentation [2020, ICLR]](https://arxiv.org/pdf/2002.06583.pdf):
   An agent learns a policy to select a subset of small informative image regions (opposed to entire images) to be labeled, from a pool of unlabeled data.